Art Statement of Intent for CMS

 Key components –

-• To further develop understanding and appreciation of artwork from around the world.
+• To further develop understanding and appreciation of art history.

 Carousel C Henri Rousseau